Skip to content

 Who Rents in the Town Centre?

-It is a lived-in area, not a development.
-The sense of community is stronger here than in the newer residential blocks.
-Neighbours know each other.
-That is either a positive or a constraint depending on your preferences.
+It is a lived-in area, not a new development.
+The sense of community tends to be stronger here than in the newer residential blocks.
+Neighbours commonly know each other, which is either a positive or a constraint depending on your preferences.

 The Bottom Line

 Gibraltar's town centre offers genuine value for renters who prioritise location and do not need parking.
-You are in the middle of everything, paying less than the marina-view developments, in properties that often have more character than the newer builds.
-If you have a car and it needs to be at the door, look elsewhere.
-If you can live without that, the town centre is one of the better rental decisions you can make on the Rock.
+You are in the middle of everything, commonly paying less than the marina-view developments, in properties that often have more character than the newer builds.
+If you need parking outside your door, other areas will suit you better.
+If you can live without it, the town centre is one of the stronger rental decisions you can make on the Rock.

 Frequently Asked Questions